Aussie Bombshell Natasha Oakley Flaunts Fit Physique And Chiseled Abs In Sports Bra And Curve-Hugging Leggings

 Natasha looked ready to work up a sweat in the photo or had possibly just finished up with a workout.
 She noted in the caption of the post that she was “feeling good, feeling great” — and certainly looked good and great as well.

 The blond beauty stunned in a set of coordinated black fitness clothes that showcased her killer curves in all the right ways.
 Her ensemble included a tight sports bra with a scoop neckline that provided a seriously busty display.
-Plenty of cleavage was left well within eyesight in the tiny top and was enhanced by its push-up style.
+Plenty of cleavage was left well within eyesight in the tiny top and was enhanced by its pushup style.

 On her lower half, Natasha rocked a pair of solid black leggings that did nothing but favors for her impressive physique.
 The skintight fabric clung to her long, sculpted legs and booty in all the right ways, highlighting some results of her dedicated fitness regimen.
 Its waistband sat high up on her hips, accentuating her trim waist and chiseled abs, though the area hardly needed help earning any recognition from her fans.

-To complete the look, the social media sensation sported a pair of Fendi slide sandals, and wore a stack of thin rings on one of her fingers for a bit of bling.
-She had her blond hair tied up in a sleek bun, and opted to go makeup free to allow her natural beauty and striking features to shine.
+To complete the look, the social media sensation sported a pair of Fendi slide sandals and wore a stack of thin rings on one finger for a bit of bling.
+She had her blond hair tied up in a sleek bun and opted to go makeup free to allow her natural beauty and striking features to shine.

-Fans heaped praise on to Natasha’s new Instagram upload.
+Fans heaped praise on Natasha’s new Instagram upload.
 As of this writing, the post has earned nearly 20,000 likes within 17 hours of going live to the social media platform.
-Dozens took their admiration for the babe even further and flocked to the comments section, where many let compliments for the babe’s latest jaw-dropping display.
+Dozens took their admiration for the babe even further and flocked to the comments section to leave compliments for the babe’s latest jaw-dropping display.

 “You are looking so ripped!!
-Such bawdy goals,” one person wrote, while another said that Natasha was “looking amazing!”
+Such bawdy goals,” one person wrote.

 “You are my fitness goals!
 I need to know your workouts!!” commented a third.